aaronbloomfield/pdr/labs/lab02/index.md

 There are ways to compile these programs in pieces, but we will see this later in the semester.

+Linker errors are commonly caused by one of two problems:
+- `Undefined symbols for architecture...` means that you forgot to implement the functions listed below that line, or that you forgot to compile all four files together.
+- `Duplicate symbol...` means that you have defined the same function more than once.
+Make sure you're only including `.h` files and that you haven't accidentally redefined a function somewhere.

 Some students have had problems with the copy constructor and `operator=()` methods defined above -- they would cause a crash (segmentation fault).
 The methods above work fine in our solution, but require that all the called functionality work properly as well.
 If it is causing a crash in your code, run it through the debugger to see where it crashes -- it's probably a problem with one of your other methods.

 To start, create the .cpp file (List.cpp, ListNode.cpp, ListItr.cpp) that just have empty method bodies (with a dummy return value for non-`void` methods), and get that to compile.
 Then start implementing one method at a time, testing as you go.